- Page 1:Introduction: Which Discount Carrier Is Best

 When we ranked all carriers, MetroPCS crashed the Top Four, finishing ahead of Sprint.
 It’s easy to see why: As a T-Mobile subsidiary, MetroPCS reaps the benefits of its parent company’s network.

-T-Mobile finished second in our LTE speed testing this year, just behind Verizon.
+T-Mobile finished second in our last round of LTE speed testing, just behind Verizon.
 And that benefits MetroPCS subscribers, as there’s no noticeable performance gap between T-Mobile and MetroPCS.
 (T-Mobile does reserve the right to prioritize its own traffic ahead of other carriers on its network, but we haven’t experienced that throttling when using MetroPCS.)
 In some of the locations where we tested, MetroPCS turned in faster times than its parent company.
 Subscribe to MetroPCS and you can be confident that anywhere T-Mobile’s network reaches, you’ll enjoy solid service.

 As a T-Mobile subsidiary, MetroPCS reaps the benefits of its parent company’s network.

-If there’s a drawback to MetroPCS, it’s that the carrier has limited plan options for $40 or less.
+If there’s a drawback to MetroPCS, besides its low ratings for customer service, it’s that the carrier has limited plan options for $40 or less.
 You can either opt for a 2GB, $30 monthly plan or a 5GB, $40 monthly option.
 Either of those MetroPCS plans include the ability to turn your phone into a mobile hotspot (drawing from your plan’s data) and an optional Data Maximizer feature where you can stream video at 480p resolution (and thus, consume less of your data when watching Netflix or YouTube).
 The $40 plan also lets you listen to music from select streaming services without touching your data allotment.

 The $40 plan also lets you listen to music from select streaming services without touching your data allotment.
 You can add additional lines for $30 — no savings at all if you’re on the 2GB plan, but a $10 discount on MetroPCS’s 5GB offering.